AVAuco/healthgait/README.md

 ### Technical Validation

-The following script can be used to obtained the results presented in the **technical validation** sections in the paper:
+The following script can be used to obtain the results presented in the **technical validation** sections in the paper:

 ```
 python technical_validation.py --config '../configfiles/train_configfile.json' --targets {sex, weight, age} --methods {MoviNet, XGBoost, MLP}